Colorado River Lower Colorado water or watershed scenery in Colorado

 Large-river access with canyon and weather constraints.

-Glenwood Springs town corridor
+Glenwood Springs town area

 Town access and confluence context where crowding and boat traffic can matter.